bkoelman/Futoshiki/DESIGN.md

 # Enhancements
 - [ ] puzzle selection: leave number empty for random puzzle
 - [x] save game progress in cookie
-- [ ] BUG: app does not load in IE11
 - [ ] warning when navigating away from page
 - [ ] option to track elapsed time
 - [ ] auto-cleanup temporary digits on regular digit entry